Housing Conditions Handbook

 What Should I Do Before I File a Case?

-2. Make sure your landlord knows about all the problems in your apartment.
-If you can, complain about these problems in writing.
-Emails or text messages can be a good way to complain to your landlord about the problems in your apartment.
-Make sure to save these emails and texts.
+• Make sure your landlord knows about all the problems in your rental unit.
+If you can, tell your landlord about these problems in writing.
+Emails or text messages can be a good way to complain to your landlord about the problems in your rental unit.
+Make sure to save these emails and texts

 I Want to File a Housing Conditions Case.
 Who Do I Sue?